wesreisz/icsaet-prompts/3_people-process.md

    - Step 5: Synthesis
      * Combine insights from all sources
      * Identify key trends and their significance
-     * Develop practical recommendations for different organizational levels
+     * Develop practical recommendations

 2. Key Trends Overview
    - List of major people, process, and team trends identified
    - Brief description of each trend
    - Level of maturity and adoption
    - Data sources used for each trend
-   - Applicability to individual, team, and organizational levels

 3. Detailed Analysis
-   - Individual improvement implications
+   - Individual development implications
    - Team effectiveness impact
    - Organizational process considerations
    - Implementation considerations